jackbaty/archive.baty.net/content/posts/2020/2020-12-22-saviing-tiddlywiki-using-webdav/index.md

 There is an app, [TiddlyDesktop](https://github.com/Jermolene/TiddlyDesktop) that works well, but still requires that I run a separate app just for editing my wiki.

-I just want to manage my wiki from a pinned tab in Safari without too much hassle.
+I just want to manage my wiki, a local file, from a pinned tab in Safari without too much hassle.

 Enter WebDAV.